Please note : This help page is not for the latest version of Enterprise Architect. The latest help can be found here.

 Learn More: Relationship Matrix

-The Specification Manager is a powerful tool for creating a view of elements contained in a package or element hierarchy in the repository, it is particularly useful for presenting lists or catalogs of parts of the architecture to non-technical stakeholders.
-It has the appearance of a simple document editor or spreadsheet and there are a range of options to change the presentation to make it more appealing for different audiences.
+The Specification Manager is a powerful tool for creating a view of elements contained in a Package or element hierarchy in the repository.
+It is particularly useful for presenting lists or catalogs of parts of the architecture to non-technical stakeholders.
+It has the appearance of a simple document editor or spreadsheet and there is a range of options to change the presentation to make it more appealing for different audiences.

 Learn More: Specification Manager

 Working sets are a useful facility for working with views and viewpoints, as they allow a series of views to be collected as a set, given a name, saved and reopened at a later time.
 They are useful for working with stakeholders who might be interested in a particular set of views.
 The set can include diagrams, Matrix Profiles, Team Libraries and more, and any number of working sets can be created.

 Learn More: Working Sets

 The Roadmap is an overlay that can be applied to any diagram and can be conveniently enabled or disabled.
 The overlay presents a timeline that is used to indicate the starting time, duration and finishing time of important phases in the lifetime of the elements on the diagram.
 It is particularly useful for describing transitions between a baseline and a target or transition architecture.
 Any diagram object can appear on a Roadmap diagram, including Business Capabilities and Capability Increments, Applications and Services, and Physical or Virtual servers described in a Technology Architecture.
 The appearance and properties of the timeline can be altered to set the Units, Tick Spacing (Year, Months, Days), Start and Finish time, Colors, Fonts and more.
 The phases on the elements can be configured in a Diagram Legend, allowing names and colors to be defined.